-A. The purpose of obtaining CCNA Professional Services is to offer to the County special expertise, practical experience, knowledge, resources and an objective outside professional opinion.
+The purpose of obtaining CCNA Professional Services is to offer to the County special expertise, practical experience, knowledge, resources and an objective outside professional opinion.
 The provisions and exemptions contained in Section 287.055, Florida Statutes (commonly known as the Consultants' Competitive Negotiation Act, "CCNA"), shall apply herein for the Procurement of all professional architecture, engineering, landscape architecture, or registered surveying and mapping Services for projects that exceed the CCNA Thresholds.

-B. The following provisions are applicable to the County's selection, engagement, and use of CCNA Professional Services for County projects exceeding CCNA Thresholds and for which CCNA Professional Services are required to be secured. pursuant to the Consultant's Competitive Negotiation Act, set forth in Section 287.055, Florida Statutes.
+The following provisions are applicable to the County's selection, engagement, and use of CCNA Professional Services for County projects exceeding CCNA Thresholds and for which CCNA Professional Services are required to be secured.